Coding Specialist (HLCS)

 Principles of current procedural coding terminology (CPT) at the intermediate level, including: surgical coding for all body systems; medical procedures; anesthesia coding; radiology, pathology, and laboratory coding for inpatient and outpatient health-care settings.
 Modifier assignment.
 Also includes laboratory practice on 3M software.

 Prerequisite: HLCS 243.

 Principles of billing and third-party reimbursement as they relate to physician professional coding and APC assignment for health-care institutions.
-Includes E & M coding conventions and modifiers.
-Coding for physician practice settings—including outpatient, inpatient, ER, observation, SNF, and other common settings.
+Includes E&M coding conventions and modifiers.
 Covers principles of health service billing, including billing terminologies, the billing process, and universal billing forms for the various physician-practice settings.
 Includes laboratory practice using actual patient records and 3M encoding software to enhance student proficiency.

 Prerequisite or concurrent: HLCS 245.